rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       TODO: aspect of plot boxes in ImageGrid not right as scaled by range of values now

-      :param waveforms (np.ndarray) - the array of waveform data.
-For Axona recordings this: is nSpikes x nChannels x nSamplesPerWaveform
+      :param waveforms: the array of waveform data.
+For Axona recordings this is nSpikes x nChannels x nSamplesPerWaveform
+      :type waveforms: np.ndarray
-      :param param (str) - the parameter to plot.
-See get_param at the top of this file: for valid args
+      :param param: the parameter to plot.
+See get_param at the top of this file for valid args
+      :type param: str
-      :param clusts (optional - int or list) - which clusters to colour in:
+      :param clusts: which clusters to colour in
+      :type clusts: int, list or None, default None
-      :param cluster_vec (optional - np.ndarray or list) - the cluster identity of each spike in waveforms: Must be nSpikes long
+      :param cluster_vec: the cluster identity of each spike in waveforms must be nSpikes long
+      :type cluster_vec: np.ndarray, list or None, default None
+      :param \*\*kwargs: passed into ImageGrid